 Ah, the college application.
-The troll on the bridge.
+The troll under the bridge.
 Instead of quizzing you with riddles, though, this troll is asking you to submit lengthy forms full of personal information to his office before a specified date.

 Regardless of any of our thoughts on the security system of this bridge, everyone who wants to get into college has to apply.
 There’s no way to it but through it, and here’s how it’ll get done.